SkyShroom/dataviz_final_project/README.md

 This project explores NYC rat complaints through geographic, temporal, and complaint-level patterns.
 The interactive maps allow the reader to examine individual complaint locations and larger areas of complaint density.

-This is this projects interactive and improved map, while keeping the same color aesthetic due to others not having a high enough contrast.
+This is a snapshot of this projects interactive and improved map, while keeping the same color aesthetic due to others not having a high enough contrast.
+Click the link below it for the interactive version.
 ![Interactive map of NYC rat reports](figures/nyc_rats_map.png)

 [Open the interactive NYC rat complaint map](figures/nyc_rats_interactive.html)